-This fall, the Earth Institute is offering Columbia students opportunities to intern within various departments and research centers at the institute.
+This spring, the Earth Institute is offering Columbia students opportunities to intern within various departments and research centers at the institute.
 All full-time Columbia and Barnard students are eligible to apply.

 This spring, students in the Undergraduate Program in Sustainable Development presented innovative solutions to sustainability issues as part of their Capstone Workshop.
 Their clients ranged from the United States Military Academy at West Point to the Sabin Center for Climate Change Law.